NumberRaptor482/MAZE_ROS/README.md

-# ROS2 Workspace Template for Jetson AGX Orin
+# ROS2 Workspace Template for NVIDIA Jetson Orin SOCs
 ROS2 workspace template that provides all the necessary tools for developing on remote and local containers.
-Intended for use in conjunction with a remote NVIDIA Jetson AGX Orin.
-Comes pre-configured with everything necessary for hardware acceleration on the Orin.
+Can be used in conjunction with either a remote NVIDIA Jetson AGX Orin or Jetson Orin Nano.
+Comes pre-configured with everything necessary for hardware acceleration on Orin SOCs.
 Designed to be IDE and architecture agnostic for the host machine.

 ## Prerequisites
 1. Host machine running Linux/MacOS with docker
-2. Remote DSBOARD AGX Orin flashed with default OS, accessible over LAN
+2. Remote AGX Orin or Orin Nano flashed with default OS, accessible over LAN
 3. Passwordless user with docker/sudo privileges on Orin (preferably named `robot`)
 4. Enable SSH passwordless login config option on remote
 5. Any x86 based host machines will require arm emulation support via QEMU: